ANCPLabOldenburg/megqc_documentation/book/introduction.md

 1. **Channel Quality Metrics**

    - **Standard Deviation (STD) of the Data:** Measures the variability of each channel.
 Channels with unusual high or low STD compared to others, might indicate very noisy or flat channels.
 [Link to the report](../report/std.md).
-   - **Peak-to-Peak (PtP) Amplitude (manual calculation):** Calculates the difference between maximun and minimun amplitude in a signal.
-It provides a measure of the total range of variation of the data across the sensors, and can help identify abnormal channels.
+   - **Peak-to-Peak (PtP) Amplitude (manual calculation):** It provides a measure of the total range of variation of the data across the sensors, and can help identify abnormal channels.
 [Link to the report](../report/ptp.md).

 2. **Physiological Artifact Correlation**